See all Program Directors listed by school and program name.

-As a member the Department of English and Modern Languages, Dr. Nutter currently teaches courses in American Literature as well as in the Modern Novel and American Novel; for Honors, he frequently teaches seminars in Composition and Rhetoric (ENGL 101), Composition & Literature (ENGL 102), and American Literature I, as well as HONR 495-Senior Honors Thesis.
+As a member the Department of English, Dr. Nutter currently teaches courses in American Literature as well as in the Modern Novel and American Novel; for Honors, he frequently teaches seminars in Composition and Rhetoric (ENGL 101), Composition & Literature (ENGL 102), and American Literature I & II (ENGL 201 & 202), as well as HONR 495-Senior Honors Thesis.

 He received his doctorate in English from the University of Mississippi in 1993; he also earned an M.Ed. in 2004 from the University of Virginia with a specialization in Gifted Education.

-A professor at Liberty since 1985 and Honors Director since 1995, he previously taught at Marshall University where he received his master's degree.
-He met his wife Laurie, who is also a current Liberty professor, at Tennessee Temple University where they both received their undergraduate degrees in English in the early 1980s.
+Dr. Nutter previously taught at Marshall University where he received his master's degree.
+He met his wife Laurie, a former LU professor for 30 years, at Tennessee Temple University where they both received their undergraduate degrees in English in the early 1980s.

-Most recently, he coached the Liberty Quiz Bowl coach, he has led his team to 11 Big South Conference championships in seven years, with his team also finishing 14th in the nation in 2015.
+As the Liberty Quiz Bowl coach, he has led his team to 11 Big South Conference championships in 13 years, with his team also finishing 14th in the nation in 2015.
 In recent years, his Liberty teams have defeated schools such as Princeton, UPenn, Johns Hopkins, William & Mary, UVa, Duke, Ohio State, Michigan, North Carolina, South Carolina, Maryland, Kentucky, Alabama, and Auburn.

-Away from campus, he serves as a deacon in his church, Rivermont Avenue Baptist Church, and cooks the Family Night suppers and co-teaches an adult Sunday school class.
-When not in the LU classroom or at his church, he enjoys camping, fishing, driving his Jeep, attending LU sporting events (football, basketball, baseball & softball), and watching Orioles baseball.
+Away from campus, Dr. Nutter is very active at Gospel Community Church Rivermont, serving as a Sunday school teacher, cook for Men's Ministry breakfasts, and barista for the church's coffee bar.
+When not in the LU classroom or at his church, he enjoys pop-up camping, trout fishing, driving his Jeep, attending LU sporting events (football, basketball, baseball & softball), and watching Orioles baseball.

 She works with Honors students in several capacities, including Alpha Lambda Delta (Freshman Honor Society), Psi Chi (Psychology Honor Society), and students conducting empirical research in the Honors program.

 Her priorities are established in the order of serving God, her family, and the students; this focus allows mental energy for each without sacrificing the others.
-Activities outside of Liberty center around TRBC and music, Geary, her husband of 38 years, much time with the three children's families and the eight grandchildren, and mentoring with students and friends.
+Activities outside of Liberty center around TRBC and music, her husband Geary, time with their children's families and the grandchildren, and mentoring with students and friends.